The MiSTer Station

 I did this so you don’t need to.
 It might be a bad idea to load the Playstation PSU this much.

-This test with my old (incompatible) LM2596 (down-step module).
+Did this test with my old (incompatible) LM2596 (down-step module).

 How I did it: I ran MemTest to get a max load on the board.